transifex/transifex-swift/README.md

-Whenever new translations are fetched from the server using the `fetchTranslations()` method, the standard cache is updated and those translations are stored as-is in the file system, in the same cache fileused by the aforementioned second cache provider so that they are available on the next app launch.
+Whenever new translations are fetched from the server using the `fetchTranslations()` method, the standard cache is updated and those translations are stored as-is in the file system, in the same cache file used by the aforementioned second cache provider so that they are available on the next app launch.

 #### Alternative cache strategy